batect/batect/docs/content/config/Containers.md

     Keep in mind that this command is passed to the image's `ENTRYPOINT`, just like it would when using `docker run <image> <command>` directly.

-    This means that if the entrypoint is not set or is not a shell, standard shell syntax features like `&&` might not work.
+    This means that if the entrypoint is not set or is not a shell, standard shell syntax features like `$MY_ENVIRONMENT_VARIABLE` and `&&` might not work.

     See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more details.